kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 > _Guided_ (by principles/approach) _trade-offs_ (intersections) _executed_ (processes and functions) to optimise the value exchange between a company and its actual or desired _target_ (creating and keeping) _customers_.

+_(The irony is not lost on me that we can create a similar vague usage/challenge-response for what 'value' means but one rabbit hole at a time...)_

-This contains many but not all of the (imho) important enough concepts.
+This vierw contains many but not all of the (imho) important enough concepts.
 It can however also lead to discussions about wha constitutes value, what and how the trade-offs are plus how they are prioritised.

 Before moving on it is worth mentioning that is an interesting development abouit there being two forms of Product Management  – for two very different situations: [feature teams vs product teams](http://www.svpg.com/product-vs-feature-team).